-Looking for the cheapest places to retire in the US?
+Looking for the cheapest places to retire in the U.S.?
 We found 15 American cities to consider.
-With low housing and food costs along with affordable healthcare, any of these 25 would make for a comfortable living, even for people who find themselves a little low on retirement savings.
+With low housing and food costs along with affordable healthcare, any of these would make for comfortable living, even for people who find themselves a little low on retirement savings.

 Columbia, South Carolina

-Retirees are the fastest growing demographic in Columbia and the city knows it.
-City officials have created plenty of low cost activities for seniors that helps keep expenditures low.
-The average retiree spends just shy of $42,000 including $7,400 on rent and $3,400 on groceries.
+Retirees are the fastest-growing demographic in Columbia, and the city knows it.
+City officials have created plenty of low-cost activities for seniors, which helps keep expenditures low.
+The average retiree spends just shy of $42,000, including $7,400 on rent and $3,400 on groceries.

-If you’re looking for big city living, Phoenix makes that a reality at an affordable price.
-Average annual spending is $41,800 with rent and groceries coming in at $7,523 and $3,058 respectively.
+If you’re looking for big-city living, Phoenix makes that a reality at an affordable price.
+The average annual spending is $41,800 with rent and groceries coming in at $7,523 and $3,058, respectively.

-As one of the fastest growing cities in the country, it still holds on to that suburban feel.
-Annual expenditures are around $41,700 but rent and groceries are a bit higher at $9,085 and $3,085 respectively.
+As one of the fastest-growing cities in the country, Austin still holds on to that suburban feel.
+Annual expenditures are around $41,700, but rent and groceries are a bit higher at $9,085 and $3,085, respectively.